 Mae Wong NP, located in Kamphaeng Phet and Nakorn Sawan province is about a 5 hour trip from Bangkok.
 The route I take is Highway 1 (AH2) to Nakon Sawan, turning left onto the 1242 road just outside of Nakorn Sawan to Pang Sila Thong.
 From there it is well sign posted to the park.

-Thai National Parks no longer accept work permits or Thai driving licenses for entry at Thai price.
+Thai National Parks no longer accept work permits or Thai driving licenses for entry at Thai price for foreigners.

 A type of sand-fly called 'Kun flies' frequent this park, especially at the higher levels (Chong Yen).
 They are extremely irritating and give an itchy bite which can get infected if scratched.

 Be sure to cover up as much as possible and don't forget the repellents.

 HQ and Lower Campsite

 This area is good for Sunbirds, Flowerpeckers, Blue-bearded Bee Eaters, Blue Whistling Thrushes and Blue Magpies.
 Undoubtedly though, the real star has to be the Crested Kingfisher.
 It is usually found along the river to the far left of the campsite.
 The rangers here are also very helpful and will always point you in the right direction.